-Like winter into spring, lamb shanks are a cut that undergoes a transformation, from tough to meltingly tender.
+Like winter changing into spring, lamb shanks undergo a transformation from tough to meltingly tender—as long as they're cooked right.
 The secret is a long, slow braise.
-These are rubbed with a fragrant spice mixture, then braised with vegetables, white wine, and chicken stock and served with a bright spring salad.
+These lamb shanks are rubbed with a fragrant spice mixture, then braised with vegetables, white wine, and chicken stock and served with a bright spring salad.

 Why It Works